chef-boneyard/chef-server-demo/README.md

 The `open-source-demo::default` recipe also sets up the `PATH` on the virtual machine the add the command line tools for the versions of postgres, rabbit, erlang supplied in the omnibus installer .deb.
 It also sets up a knife.rb for the vagrant user in `$HOME/.chef`.
+You can use the `vagrant ssh` command to log into the running VM.
+You'll need to add the vagrant [keys](https://github.com/mitchellh/vagrant/tree/master/keys) to your SSH config to scp files out of the VM.

-You should now be able to try out knife commands against the server
+You should now be able to try out knife commands against the server.

 Controlling the server
 -----------------------